AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

 # Fetch Learner Transcript from the User Interface {#fetchlearnertranscriptfromtheuserinterface}

 From the Profile Settings, a learner can download his/her transcript.
-For more information,&nbsp; see *** [Download Learner Transcript](../../administrators/feature-summary/learner-transcripts.md)***.
+For more information,  see *** [Download Learner Transcript](../../administrators/feature-summary/learner-transcripts.md)***.

 Administrators can generate Learner Transcripts for the whole organization, a specific set of users or a specific set of learning objects, or a specific set of users and learning objects.
 They can also get all learning records for a time interval duration and indicate if module level information is required (by default, module level information is omitted).
 For more details, see [***Download Learner Transcripts***](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/learner-transcripts.html).